IAvecilla/asdf_zksolc/README.md

 asdf global zksolc latest
 ```

-To test that everyone is workin as expected check the installed version
+To test that everything is working as expected, check the installed version

 ```bash
 # Should output the last version of the compiler